 \section{Acknowledgements}

-We would like to thank Claudia Garc\'ia-Garc\'ia for valuable discussions and tips for designing the figures.
+We would like to thank Claudia Garc\'ia-Garc\'ia for valuable discussions and tips for designing the figures, and Martin Hoferichter for useful feedback on a previous version of this paper.
 LC and TL are partially supported by the National Natural Science Foundation of China (NSFC) under the Grant No.~12035008.
 TL is also supported by the NSFC (Grant No.~11975129) and ``the Fundamental Research Funds for the Central Universities'', Nankai University (Grant No.~63196013).
 MS acknowledges support by the Australian Research Council through the ARC Discovery Project DP200101470.
 XM acknowledges partial support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No~860881-HIDDeN and from the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S and Grant PID2019-108892RB-I00 funded by MCIN/AEI/10.13039/501100011033.
 This research includes computations using the computational cluster Katana~\cite{Katana} supported by Research Technology Services at UNSW Sydney.